ducandu/spygame/docs/intro.rst

 Introduction to spygame
 =======================

+.. include:: blizzard_copyright_disclaimer.rst

 What is spygame?
 ----------------

 Spygame is a lightweight 2D game engine written in python3 using the pygame library.
 It's purpose is to:

-#. allow python enthusiasts to reverse engineer their favourite 2D classic games in python
+#.
+Allow python enthusiasts to reverse engineer their favourite 2D classic games in python.
-#. support recent AI developments via integration into the openAI toolbox (gym and rllab) and thus
+#.
+Support bleeding-edge AI developments via integration into the openAI toolbox (gym and rllab) and thus
    allow researchers to test their reinforcement learning algorithms on complex and \"reward-sparse\" environments.
-#. have fun developing new games and game genres using just python
+#.
+Have fun developing new games and game genres using just python.

 Main Features
 -------------